preeti-1701/lms-project/README.md

 > postgres to the backend

-Running succesfully in local system and Completed My internship project
+Running succesfully in local system